kadimisetty/action-hero/README.md

 ```

-Unless otherwise mentioned,  `action_values` should be provided as a non-empty list of strings. e.g.
+Unless otherwise mentioned,  `action_values` should be provided as a non-empty
+list of strings. e.g.
 `action_values = ["md", "markdown"]`.

 ### Pipelining multiple actions

 The `PipelineAction` allows you to run multiple actions as a pipeline.
+Pass in
-Pass in your pipeline of actions as a list to `action_values`.
-If one of the actions you're passing in has it's own `action_values`, put that one as a tuple, like such: `(FilenameHasExtension, ["md", "markdown"])`.
-Here's an example of pipelining actions on arguments of `--file`
+your pipeline of actions as a list to `action_values`.
+If one of the actions
+you're passing in has it's own `action_values`, put that one as a tuple, like
+such: `(FilenameHasExtension, ["md", "markdown"])`.
+Here's an example of
+pipelining actions for `--file`

 1. File has extensions `md` or `markdown`
 2. File exists